YottaDB/YDBDoc/MessageRecovery/errors.rst

 READONLYNOSTATS
 -------------------------

-READONLYNOSTATS, Read-only and Statistics sharing cannot both be enabled on database.
+READONLYNOSTATS, Read-only and Statistics sharing cannot both be enabled on database

 Run Time Error: This error is issued if one tries to enable the Read-only mode on a database that has Statistics sharing turned on OR if one tries to enable Statistics sharing on a database that has Read-only mode turned on OR if one tries to enable both at the same time.